CamiloCod3/autostack/README.md

 ## 📁 Project Overview

 Autostack leverages **Terraform** for infrastructure automation, **Bash scripts** for seamless configuration, and **Docker** for local testing.
+Cloudflare is used for DNS management, allowing for efficient handling of domain records.
 The project automates key aspects of server setup, including SSH security, firewall configuration, Fail2Ban, swap memory allocation, and Nginx with SSL for secure access.

 ### Project Structure